 Sacks of rice are placed inside GrainPro Cocoons for better protection against insects and mold.

 The GrainPro Cocoon addresses storage losses by preserving paddy in an air-tight and moisture-tight container.
 Without the adverse effects of oxygen on the quality of stored paddy, seeds stored inside the Cocoon have a relatively higher germination rate and vigor than seeds stored in regular jute bags.
 The Cocoons inhibit infestation and mold growth by confining the paddy seeds in an atmosphere with low oxygen levels where the natural respiration of seeds and insects trapped inside the container depletes oxygen, even without chemical fumigation.

-Additionally, the Cocoons are collapsible and can be easily used indoor or outdoor as storage.
+Additionally, the Cocoons are collapsible and can be easily used indoors or outdoors as storage.
 Even in the absence of a sturdy warehouse, the farmers' harvest is well protected in any type of weather.
 With the presence of 800 rivers within the country, Bangladesh is normally frequented by floods.
-GrainPro Cocoons provide flood protection to grains for up to 1 meter high.
+GrainPro Cocoons provide flood protection to grains up to 1 meter high.